Sobolev and isoperimetric inequalities with monomial weights

 where $\alpha_i$ are arbitrary exponents in $[0,1)$; see Corollary \ref{cor}.
 In these inequalities, the exponent on the left hand side is given by $p_*=\frac{pD}{D-p}$, where $D=n+\frac{\alpha_1}{1-\alpha_1}+\cdots+\frac{\alpha_n}{1-\alpha_n}$.

-When $p>1$ and $A_i<p-1$ for all $i=1,...,n$, the weight \eqref{monomialweight} belongs to the Muckenhoupt class $A_p$, and thus part (a) ---without the best constant and for bounded domains--- can be deduced from some classical results on weighted Sobolev inequalities.
-Indeed, for any bounded domain $\Omega\subset \R^n$, the existence of $q>p$ for which $\|u\|_{L^q(\Omega,x^Adx)}\leq C\|u\|_{W^{1,p}_0(\Omega,x^Adx)}$ holds is a classical result of Fabes-Kenig-Serapioni \cite{FKS}.
-Moreover, the optimal expression of the exponent $q=p_*$ can be found by using a result of Hajlasz \cite[Theorem 6]{H}.
+When $p>1$ and $A_i<p-1$ for all $i=1,...,n$, the weight \eqref{monomialweight} belongs to the Muckenhoupt class $A_p$, and thus part (a) --- without the best constant and for bounded domains --- can be deduced from some classical results on weighted Sobolev inequalities.
+Indeed, it follows from a classical result of Fabes-Kenig-Serapioni \cite{FKS} that for any bounded domain $\Omega\subset \R^n$ there exists $q>p$ for which $\|u\|_{L^q(\Omega,x^Adx)}\leq C\|u\|_{W^{1,p}_0(\Omega,x^Adx)}$ holds.
+Moreover, the optimal exponent $q=p_*$ can be found by using a result of Hajlasz \cite[Theorem 6]{H}.
 However, in general the monomial weight \eqref{monomialweight} does not satisfy the Muckenhoupt condition $A_p$ and Theorem \ref{sob} cannot be deduced from these results on weighted Sobolev inequalities, even without the best constant in the inequality.

 The main ingredient in the proof of Theorem \ref{sob} is a new weighted isoperimetric inequality with best constant, given by Theorem \ref{isoperimetric} below.
 Let us mention that if one is willing not to have the best constant in the Sobolev inequality, we give an alternative and more elementary proof of part (a) of Theorem \ref{sob} under some additional hypotheses.
-Namely, we assume $A_i>0$ for all $i$ and $u_{x_i}\leq0$ in $\{x_i>0,\ i=1,...,n\}$ ---an assumption equivalent to \eqref{assumption} in Proposition \ref{sobsigmatau} and which suffices for some applications to nonlinear problems.
+Namely, we assume $A_i>0$ for all $i$ and $u_{x_i}\leq0$ in $\{x_i>0,\ i=1,...,n\}$ --- an assumption equivalent to \eqref{assumption} in Proposition \ref{sobsigmatau} and which suffices for some applications to nonlinear problems.

 The following is the new isoperimetric inequality with a monomial weight.

 \begin{thm} Let $A$ be a nonnegative vector in $\R^n$, $x^A$ given by \eqref{monomialweight}, and $D=A_1+\cdots+A_n+n$.
 Let $\Omega\subset \R^n$ be a bounded Lipschitz domain.
 Denote